flowroute/flowroute-numbers-php/README.md

 	$response = $tnc->purchase($billing, '12094350424');
 	print_r($response);

-> If your query is succesful you will be returned an empty string and a 201 Created
+> If your query is successful you will be returned an empty string and a 201 Created

 #### listAccountTelephoneNumbers ($limit = NULL,$page = NULL,$pattern = NULL)